bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 :typoscript:`plugin.tx_fpmasterquiz.settings.user.defaultName = User {TIME}`

 Every quiz-taker gets a name in the database.
 If "user.askForData=0" then this name will be used. {TIME} will be replaced by date and time.
+If "user.checkFEuser=1" then the name of the FE-user will be used.

 .. _showAnswerPage: